 VIOLENT & AGGRESSIVE BEHAVIOUR

-and many workers are concerned.
+and many workers and businesses are concerned.

 ShopCare is working with a number of parties to understand the triggers and causes of violent and aggressive behaviour in the retail workplace, and how to enable sharing of the most effective solutions.